-To look up the population of a city, or to find out which county it's in, look in the blue pages of Martindale-Hubbell or search U.S. Census Bureau's Population Finder.
-To find out the county in which a U.S. city is located, you can also look in the blue pages of Martindale-Hubbell or search the city as the "Feature Name" in the USGS Geographic Names Information System.
+To look up the population of a city, look in the blue pages of Martindale-Hubbell or search U.S. Census Bureau's Population Finder.
+To find out the county in which a U.S. city is located, you can also look in the blue pages of Martindale-Hubbell or search NACO's City-County Search.
+You could also search the city as the "Feature Name" in the USGS Geographic Names Information System.
 The Information System will also tell you the city's population, elevation, latitude and longitude.

 To find the mayor of a particular city -- or to get basic biographical info on a mayor -- search the Meet the Mayors database posted by the United States Conference of Mayors.
 For more information, or if that doesn't work, (a) try the city's Web site and/or (b) search a database of articles from local newspapers.